Gaming industry's fortunes fade as spending squeeze follows pandemic bump

 U.S. consumer spending on video games fell 11% in June and is expected to decline 8.7% this year, data from analytics firm NPD showed.

-"The job market is still hot, there is plenty of froth on the economy causing aggressive inflation and the relaxation of COVID restrictions are leading consumers to consider spending on more experiences outside of the home," Jesse Divnich at SVP Games Research said.
+"The job market is still hot, there is plenty of froth on the economy causing aggressive inflation and the relaxation of COVID restrictions are leading consumers to consider spending on more experiences outside of the home," said Jesse Divnich, senior vice president at Interpret, a video game market research firm.

 Activision Blizzard reported smaller-than-expected quarterly profit, while rival Electronic Arts and Take-Two Interactive TTWO.O warned of disappointing sales ahead.